Magpie, Nightingale and Owl

 Art / Design Technology

-The children will learn the rules of cricket and rounders.
-They will also develop their balance and coordination through lessons in gymnastics and dance.
+The children will learn the rules of and develop their skills in netball and tennis.
+The children will develop their balance and coordination through lessons in athletics.

 How parents can be involved in home learning

-Please continue supporting your child when they are completing their weekly homework.
-In addition, please read daily with your child and practise spellings and multiplication tables as much as possible.
+Please read daily with your child and practise spellings and multiplication tables as much as possible.

 English Key Skills